manojxshrestha/theHarvester/README.md

 # Examples
 To list available options
-        theharvester

      To search emails :
         theHarvester.py -d abc.com -b all

-To search emails with a limit :
-        theHarvester.py -d abc.com -b all -l 200
+     To search emails with a limit : theHarvester.py -d abc.com -b all -l 200

-To save the result into an html file :
-        theharvester -d abc.com -b all -h myresults.html
+     To save the result into an html file : theharvester -d abc.com -b all -h myresults.html

- To search in PGP(Pretty Good Privacy) only :
-        theharvester -d abc.com -b pgp
+      To search in PGP(Pretty Good Privacy) only : theharvester -d abc.com -b pgp